ireaneus/CDI/docs/NTSurvey/NTSurveyS14AssignmentPt2.md

 ## CDI Notes - Content of James

 Author: James the Half Brother

-• Matt 13:55 “carpenter’s son…brothers James, Joseph, Simon, Judas
+- Matt 13:55 “carpenter’s son…brothers James, Joseph, Simon, Judas
-• Mark 6:3 ditto
+- Mark 6:3 ditto
-• Doubter, John 7:5 “For not even His brothers were believing in Him.”
+- Doubter, John 7:5 “For not even His brothers were believing in Him.”
-• 1 Cor.
+- 1 Cor.
 15:7 received a post resurrection appearance
-• Acts 1:14 in the upper room
+- Acts 1:14 in the upper room
-• Gal.
+- Gal.
 1:18, 19, 2:9 “James, the Lord’s brother” approves Paul’s ministry
-• Acts 15:20-21, 21:18-25 authors council edict and approves Paul’s mission
+- Acts 15:20-21, 21:18-25 authors council edict and approves Paul’s mission

 James Old Testament Background

-• 5 quotes
+- 5 quotes
-• Many allusions James 5:16-18 Elijah and prayer
+- Many allusions James 5:16-18 Elijah and prayer
-• Hebraic phrasing
+- Hebraic phrasing
-o Idioms
+  - Idioms
-o Assonance
+  - Assonance
-o Fullness
+  - Fullness
-o Prophecy, James 5:4 sounds like Isaiah or Jeremiah
+  - Prophecy, James 5:4 sounds like Isaiah or Jeremiah
-• Addressees, James 1:1 “to the 12 tribes who are dispersed”
+- Addressees, James 1:1 “to the 12 tribes who are dispersed”
-• He best fits the story of Acts
+- He best fits the story of Acts

 Parallels to Sermon on the Mount

-• 14 all together
+- 14 all together
-• James 1:2 compared with Matthew 5:10-12
+- James 1:2 compared with Matthew 5:10-12
-• James 1:4 compared with Matthew 5:48
+- James 1:4 compared with Matthew 5:48
-• More allusions to Jesus’ teaching than any other epistle
+- More allusions to Jesus’ teaching than any other epistle

 Destination

-• Jewish Christians
+- Jewish Christians
-• James 1:1 *“to the 12 tribes who are dispersed”*
+- James 1:1 *“to the 12 tribes who are dispersed”*
-• Spread by persecution
+- Spread by persecution
-• Or converted in dispersion
+- Or converted in dispersion
-• Hellenistic Jewish contact
+- Hellenistic Jewish contact
-• Eastern provinces
+- Eastern provinces

 Purpose

-• Readers
+- Readers
-• Jewish Christians
+- Jewish Christians
-• Gentile church is growing
+- Gentile church is growing
-o Acts 11:15-21 Holy Spirit on Gentiles through Peter o Gentile church at Antioch growing & Paul’s mission about to begin
+- Acts 11:15-21 Holy Spirit on Gentiles through Peter
+  - Gentile church at Antioch growing & Paul’s mission about to begin
-• They are tempted to antinomianism
+- They are tempted to antinomianism

 Occasion

-• Concept: Christianity is the consummation of the hope of Israel
+- Concept: Christianity is the consummation of the hope of Israel
-• Need for exhortation
+- Need for exhortation
-o Influence is less in the church o Rejection by the synagogue
+  - Influence is less in the church
+  - Rejection by the synagogue
-• Ethical demands of Christianity o No less than with Judaism o Reasoning needs reinforcement
+- Ethical demands of Christianity
+  - No less than with Judaism
+  - Reasoning needs reinforcement

 Intent of James

-• Reduce pressures of wealth and poverty
+- Reduce pressures of wealth and poverty
-• Direct the use of the tongue
+- Direct the use of the tongue
-• To reinforce Christianity as a religion
+- To reinforce Christianity as a religion
-• To help them face trials
+- To help them face trials

 Purpose and Key Verse

-• Practical and ethical
+- Practical and ethical
-• True faith is genuine, living, and fruitful.
+- True faith is genuine, living, and fruitful.
-• James 1:22 (see also James 2:20) “prove yourselves doers”
+- James 1:22 (see also James 2:20) “prove yourselves doers”

-James
-Content
+James Content

-• Salutation, James 1:1
+- Salutation, James 1:1
-• The nature of true religion, James 1:2-27
+- The nature of true religion, James 1:2-27
-• The nature of true faith, James 2:1-3:12
+- The nature of true faith, James 2:1-3:12
-• The nature of wisdom, James 3:13-5:18
+- The nature of wisdom, James 3:13-5:18
-• Conclusion, James 5:19-20
+- Conclusion, James 5:19-20

 First Two Sections

-• The nature of true religion, James 1:2-27 o In trials, James vv.
-2-18 o In works, James vv.
+- The nature of true religion, James 1:2-27
+  - In trials, James vv.
+2-18
+  - In works, James vv.
 19-27
-• The nature of true faith, James 2:1-3:12 o Ethical relations with the poor, James 2:1 - 26 o Integrity of speech, James 3:1 - 12
+- The nature of true faith, James 2:1-3:12
+  - Ethical relations with the poor, James 2:1 - 26
+  - Integrity of speech, James 3:1 - 12
-• The Nature of true wisdom, James 3:13-5:18 o In temper, James 3:13-18 o In conflict, James 4:1-12 o In planning, James 4:13-17 o In future judgment, James 5:1-12 o In intercession, James 5:13 - 18
+- The Nature of true wisdom, James 3:13-5:18
+  - In temper, James 3:13-18
+  - In conflict, James 4:1-12
+  - In planning, James 4:13-17
+  - In future judgment, James 5:1-12
+  - In intercession, James 5:13 - 18

 James: The Testing of Your Faith

-• By trials and temptations, James 1:2-18
+- By trials and temptations, James 1:2-18
-• By your attitude to the Word, James 1:19-27
+- By your attitude to the Word, James 1:19-27
-• By social distinction, James 2:1-13
+- By social distinction, James 2:1-13
-• By production of good works, James 2:14-29
+- By production of good works, James 2:14-29
-• By self-control, James 3:1-18
+- By self-control, James 3:1-18
-• By reaction to the world, James 4:1-5:12
+- By reaction to the world, James 4:1-5:12
-• By your resort to prayer, James
+- By your resort to prayer, James
-• James 5:13-18
+- James 5:13-18

 ### Key Verses